-- You will be told if any of the documents are missing, not acceptable or if you have provided documents that are not required by the UK Border Agency.
+- You will be told if any of the documents are missing, not acceptable or if you have provided documents that are not required by the UK Visas and Immigration.

 - The Manchester City Council officer will check and create a certified copy of your passport or travel documents.
 This action will be completed for any additional dependents documents and your settled spouse.
 You are able to retain your passport or travel document in using this service.
 However, you are not permitted to travel outside the United Kingdom whilst your application is under consideration - this may result in your application being withdrawn by the Home Office.